-Beyond adjusting make allowances, further research should explore how product formulas may be altered to provide additional incentives to manufacturers to quickly adjust product mix in response to demand shocks.
-Finally, a key limitation of our models is that we cannot ascribe how much of the depooling is due to each underlying factor, which is why all our models assume trendseasonal utilization rates.
+Beyond adjusting make allowances, research should explore how product formulas may be altered to provide additional incentives to manufacturers to quickly adjust product mix in response to demand shocks.
+Finally, a key limitation of our models is that we cannot ascribe how much of the depooling is due to each underlying factor, which is why all our models assume trend-seasonal utilization rates.
 Future research might focus on developing optimal depooling models.
-Further on the issue of depooling, it is important to note that historically, equalization in producer prices was driven by large revenue transfers from beverage milk class to manufactured milk classes.
-With waning of fluid milk sales and growth in domestic and export demand for manufactured products, in a majority of market orders Class I revenue is no longer sufficient to provide even short-term equalization of mailbox prices for producers whose milk is used in powder versus cheese production.
-Future research might consider market order formulations which avoid persistent problems with depooling and negative and increasingly volatile PPDs happening ever more frequently under the current system.
-It is almost certain that such reform will need to be much more comprehensive than just adjusting make allowances and/or Class I milk pricing formula.
+Further, on the issue of depooling, it is important to note that, historically, equalization in producer prices was driven by large revenue transfers from beverage milk class to manufactured milk classes.
+With waning of fluid milk sales and growth in domestic and export demand for manufactured products, in most market orders class I revenue is no longer sufficient to provide even shortterm equalization of mailbox prices for producers whose milk is used in powder versus cheese production.
+Future research might consider market order formulations which avoid persistent problems with depooling and negative and increasingly volatile PPD happening ever more frequently under the current system.
+It is almost certain that such reform will need to be more comprehensive than simply adjusting make allowances or the class I milk pricing formula.